 In keeping with our Presidential Visits series (BELOW), on August 22nd, 2013, President Barack Obama had lunch at Magnolia’s on Park Avenue.
-In A seat at the President’s table three years later and At a seat from the President’s table two years later, we looked backed at the visit.
+In A seat at the President’s table three years later and At a seat from the President’s table two years later, and At a seat from the President’s table five years later, we looked back at the visit.

 This year we have the pleasure of a reflection from a woman who was there, Evalyn Gleason.
 You met Evalyn in Getting to know Evalyn Gleason; An Accomplished Philanthropist Working From The Heart